-In SC, The adoption level possessed low (45.83%), medium (41.67%) and high (12.50%) level of adoption about improved practices of fennel production.
-The lowest number of respondents belonged to General caste i.e. 20 followed by SC and OBC.
+In Schedule Caste (SC), The adoption level possessed low (45.83%), medium (41.67%) and high (12.50%) level of adoption about improved practices of fennel production.
+The lowest number of respondents belonged to General caste i.e. 20 followed by SC and Other backward caste (OBC).
 Maximum level of adoption was observed in OBC i.e. 42.11 per cent in all levels of adoption (Table 5).
 This revealed that the association between caste and level of adoption was found negative and non-significant.
-Kumar et al. revealed that caste of respondents were found to be non-significantly associated with regard to recommended coriander production technology [6].
+Kumar et al. revealed that caste of respondents were found to be non-significantly associated with regard to recommended coriander production technology [10].